PatrickF1/fzf.fish/README.md

 ### Fzf default options
 fzf supports setting default options via the [FZF_DEFAULT_OPTS](https://github.com/junegunn/fzf#environment-variables) environment variable.
 If it is set, fzf will implicitly prepend its value to the options passed in on every execution, scripted or interactive.

 To make fzf's interface friendlier, `fzf.fish` takes the liberty of setting a sane `FZF_DEFAULT_OPTS` if it is not already set.
 See [conf.d/fzf.fish](conf.d/fzf.fish) for more details.
-This has the side effect of affecting fzf even outside of this plugin.
+This affects fzf even outside of this plugin.
 If you would like to remove this side effect or just want to customize fzf's default options, then set your own `FZF_DEFAULT_OPTS` universal variable.
 For example:
 ```fish
 set --universal --export FZF_DEFAULT_OPTS --height 50% --margin 1
 ```